 My sleep schedule got all screwed up, too

 Hunger is not the only factor that your body clock controls.
-The most famous factor is sleep: Despite all the days you spent pulling all-nighters in college or sleeping in until 11 on weekends in your youth, your body has been and always will be on a roughly 24 hour sleep schedule, running incessantly to ensure that you receive the sleep you need.
+The most well-known factor is sleep: Despite all the days you spent pulling all-nighters in college or sleeping in until 11 on weekends in your youth, your body has been and always will be on a roughly 24-hour sleep schedule, running incessantly to ensure that you receive the sleep you need.
 Like hunger, your need for sleep accumulates throughout the day until you can no longer stay awake.
 But while your brain cares about how much sleep you’ve been getting, that worry is nothing compared to the impact of environmental factors, including light.

 Remember how I mentioned that I was wide awake when I reached the sun-drenched island of Bali, even though I had barely slept for 36 hours?
 Flying home from Bali, I had a similar experience.
 I left around midnight local time and, 24 hours later, when it had reached midnight again in Bali, I arrived at home in the early afternoon.
 I slept even less on the flight home than I did on the flight there, and it was the middle of the night in Bali when I got home, but somehow I still managed to stay awake for another eight hours or so and do all my laundry.
 I could only manage this great feat because the sun was out and my brain knew it was daytime (even if I didn’t want to admit it).